Industry

 stem seal

-Eliminates leak paths under thermal stress
+Eliminates stem leak paths under thermal contraction and extreme operating conditions

 High torque